-Appeal on the ground that a sentencing order is excessive or that a finding and/or order is defective because of a serious legal or procedural error.
+Appeal on the ground that a sentencing order is excessive or inappropriate or that a finding and/or order is defective because of a serious procedural error.
 This appeal (or this part of the appeal) shall be heard in the manner that the Provincial Tribunal may, in its absolute discretion, direct.

-The Provincial Tribunal shall give the Proctors appearing on behalf of the Appellant and the Reports Investigation Committee the opportunity of attending the hearing of the appeal, and of making oral submissions on points requested by the panel.
+The Provincial Tribunal shall give the Proctors appearing on behalf of the Appellant and the Reports Investigation Committee the opportunity of attending the hearing of the appeal, and of making oral submissions.

 In the event of an evidentiary hearing conducted under the provisions of section 2.3(a) of this canon, the Provincial Tribunal shall give the Proctors appearing on behalf of the Appellant and the Reports Investigation Committee the opportunity of: